SumiTomohiko/AnAudioPlayer/README.rst

 Known problems and bugs
 =======================

-1. AAP cannot handle tablet's rotation completely.
-If a user rotates his/her tablet, some information will be lost.
-2. There are some critical bugs.
-The author does not know them still strictly (the author guesses that they are problems around activity's lifecycle).
-3. The player does not show timestamp in sliding the record or the head.
-4. When a user comes back to the directory/file list, the list does not show which entry is selected by pink background.
-5. AAP cannot handle portrait mode well.
-AAP must have a special layout for portrait mode.
-6. Staff icon is not cool.
+1. Staff icon is not cool.
-7. Buttons' background is not cool.
+2. Buttons' background is not cool.
-8. The arm's curve is not cool.
+3. The arm's curve is not cool.
 Radius must be larger.

 Author
 ======